 To do this research, their scientists concentrate on areas where dense human populations live close to diverse animal populations in remote areas.
 Local veterinarians and students help monitor virus activity not only in the U.S. but in various countries around the world such as Bangladesh, Thailand, Mexico, Malaysia, and Brazil, to name just a few.

-Besides shipping these systems to all sorts of distant locations, we regularly provide customer assistance to personnel who may have never done label printing before.
+Besides shipping these systems to all sorts of distant locations, we regularly provide customer assistance to personnel who need assistance on learning to print their own labels.
 For instance, in one call with EcoHealth Alliance partners in Mexico, we worked with people anxiously trying to get one of our printing systems up and running before they headed out to do a study on migratory bats.
-(Bats are really not as scary as they look; in fact they actually help our environment by dispersing seeds, helping plant pollination and providing insect control.)

-Anyway, our Variable Data Integration Specialist ingeniously overcame a language barrier and used Skype to demonstrate software and printer installation procedures – remotely taking control of their computer in Mexico via Turbo Meeting.
-Not only did he show them how to connect BarTender to their database, but he also uncovered the fact that a piece of ribbon was stuck in their print head.
+Our Variable Data Integration Specialist ingeniously overcame a language barrier by using Skype to demonstrate software and printer installation procedures and remotely taking control of their computer in Mexico.
+Not only did he show them how to connect BarTender to their database, he also uncovered the fact that a piece of ribbon was stuck in their print head.
 Once removed, the printing problem was solved!